How Do I Fix Disk 100 In Windows 10 Task Manager

 Method 1: Put the computer in restart mode

 Restarting your computer will sometimes fix all kinds of problems, as you know from experience.
 This is not an exception for the 100% disk usage issue in Windows 10.
-If the pain goes away, it may be sufficient for you even if you don't learn what caused it.
+If the pain disappears, it may be sufficient even if you don't learn what caused it.

 Use "Restart" instead of "Shut Down" since it will restart your computer in a completely new state instead of preserving your system state and possibly not resolving your disk issue.

-Method 3: Turn off the search in Windows
+Method 3: Turn off the search on Windows

 You may be experiencing high disk usage because Windows 8 and 10 have a known bug that causes a search loop.
 Start an admin prompt and type net.exe to stop "Windows search" to temporarily disable Windows Search so you can see if it improves your disk issue.
 After this, Windows search will no longer run until the computer is restarted.